joeybuenosdias/weather_app/README.md

 > npm start
 ```
 ### Project Description
-This project was a Stephen Grider Udemy course, utilizing React, Redux, GoogleMaps API, OpenWeather API, and React Sparklines, axios, and redux promise NPM Packages.
-The app allows users to enter in any city in the United States into a searchbar, when submitted the app pulls data from the OpenWeather Map API, displays the a map of the selected city using the GoogleMaps API and 3 charts using React Sparklines for the city's temperature, humidity, and pressure.
+This project was a Stephen Grider Udemy course, utilizing React, Redux, GoogleMaps API, OpenWeather API, react-sparklines, axios, and redux-promise NPM Packages.
+The app allows users to enter in any city in the United States into a searchbar, when submitted the app pulls data from the OpenWeather Map API, displays the a map of the selected city using the GoogleMaps API and 3 charts using react-sparklines for the city's temperature, humidity, and pressure.
+Make sure to import your own OpenWeather API key in order for this app to work.
+Its Free!

 >Joey S.